openstreetmap/id-tagging-schema/GUIDELINES.md

 ### Tag Updates and Additions

 - ➕ **Suggested Additions**: Presets can suggest additional tags.
-The wiki and community consensus must clearly support these suggestions.
+These suggestions must be clearly supported by the wiki and community consensus.
 - 🔄 **Updates**: Deprecation rules can suggest updating tags.
 Good documentation and consensus are needed for these deprecations.

+In both cases, _indicators for consensus_ are:
+- The deprecation is documented in the wiki and is either official (resulting from a proposal process) or long-standing (about a year).
+- There is a significant drop in usage compared to current numbers, with a negative trend ([visible in the graph](https://taghistory.raifer.tech/)).
+- Usage of the deprecated tag remains stagnant for a longer period (about a year).

 ## 2. Design the Preset